03 Jul Transformation of numerical variables

 If the spline is a curve, two scenarios:

 - It is possible to draw a line within the confidence interval, or slightly outside it; in this case, we can consider that the linearity assumption is met.

 - It is clearly not possible to draw a line; the curve is divided into several increasing and decreasing parts.
 In this case, it will be necessary to transform the variable.

 Caution, however, if the bounds of the confidence interval are wide, it is difficult to conclude, as many lines could be drawn within this interval.

 Where to split?

 If the curve can be divided into several parts (e. g. an increasing part, then a decreasing part and then a horizontal part), the optimal position to split this curve is the junction between two curve parts.

 In the figure below, the optimal position is around 45; the curve is increasing before 45 and horizontal after 45; the confidence interval is too wide before 30 to be able to say that the curve is decreasing.

-On pvalue.io, Simply click on the curve to automatically create the corresponding classes for explanatory analyses, or to create the appropriate transformation for predictive analyses.
-You can then adjust them (for example, by rounding to the nearest integer or tens).
+On pvalue.io, simply click on the curve to automatically create the corresponding classes for explanatory analyses, or to create the appropriate transformation for predictive analyses.
+You can then modify them (for example, by rounding to the nearest integer or tens).
 Most of the time one or two clicks are enough.

-For instance, if I have 66 patients and I want to create age terciles, I will have a group of 22 patients between the youngest and 22nd youngest, a group of 22 patients between the 23rd and 44th, and 22 patients between the 45th and 66th.
+For instance, if I have 66 patients and I want to create terciles of age, I will have a group of 22 patients between the youngest and 22nd youngest, a group of 22 patients between the 23rd and 44th, and 22 patients between the 45th and 66th.